aogriffiths/relay/relay-specification-short.md

    complete the Denial step.
 See [section 5.5](#5.5) of this specification.

 6. The Hub MAY integrate with the original Publisher for further validation of the subscription.
-This specification does not recommend how that is done but an approach may be specified in a suitable a relay extension.
-(However it is worth noting that after a Publisher distributes content to a Hub is technically cannot mandate what the Hub does with that content afterwards.
+This specification does not suggest how that is done but an approach may be specified in a suitable a relay extension.
+(However it is worth noting that after a Publisher distributes content to a Hub is technically cannot mandate what the Hub does with that content.
-   Fair use or contractual policies may go some way to addressing this but Publishers should only distribute content to Hubs that they trust.)
+   Fair use or contractual policies could go some way to addressing this but Publishers should only distribute content to Hubs and Subscribers that they trust.)